 Compared to Alternatives

-vs. AWS MCP Servers: AWS ships 66 separate servers in a monorepo (8,500 stars); Azure ships one unified server covering 47+ services (2,800 stars).
+vs. AWS MCP Servers: AWS ships 66 separate servers in a monorepo (~8,900 stars); Azure ships one unified server covering 57 services with 276 tools (3,084 stars).
 AWS goes deeper on individual services — each server is purpose-built.
 Azure goes wider with a single, filterable binary.
-AWS now has a managed remote endpoint (mcp.global.api.aws); Azure is local-only for the core server.
+AWS has a managed remote endpoint (mcp.global.api.aws); Azure now has self-hosted remote (v2.0) but not managed.
 If you’re on AWS, use AWS.
 If you’re on Azure, Azure MCP is the clear choice.
-The architectural approaches are genuinely different.
+The gap in polish has narrowed significantly with v2.0.

-vs. Google Cloud MCP Servers: Google ships 18 managed remote endpoints plus 15+ open-source servers.
-Google’s managed endpoint model is architecturally ahead — no local server needed.
-Azure has broader service coverage (47+ vs. 30+) and better IDE integration.
+vs. Google Cloud MCP Servers: Google ships 50 managed remote endpoints plus 15+ open-source servers.
+Google’s managed endpoint model is still architecturally ahead — zero infrastructure needed.
+Azure has broader service coverage (57 vs. 50+) and better IDE integration (built into VS 2022 + VS 2026).
 Google has the 13,500-star MCP Toolbox for Databases that nothing in the Azure ecosystem matches for community adoption.
-Different strengths: Google for cloud-native architecture, Azure for enterprise integration.
+Different strengths: Google for cloud-native, Azure for enterprise.

 vs. Individual Service MCP Servers: We’ve reviewed individual servers for Cosmos DB, PostgreSQL, and Kubernetes.
 For Azure-specific resources, the unified Azure MCP Server is the better choice — one auth, one binary, consistent tooling.
 For non-Azure resources, individual servers remain the way to go.